miskson/cardealer-app/README.md

 ```bash
 git clone https://github.com/miskson/cardealer-app.git
 ```
-After project successfully cloned to your computer go to folder where it is situated:
+After project successfully cloned to your computer go to folder where it is situated and install dependencies via npm command:

 ```bash
     cd cardealer-app